Accenture/ALM-SF-DX-Python-Tools/README.md

 - Bitbucket Cloud
 - Bitbucket Server

-Detailed explanation can be found at [Call Git Server README](/callGitServer/README.md)
+Detailed explanation can be found at [Call Git Server README](/callGitServer/README.md).

+## Generate Package

+Creates a package.xml from a JSON.

+Detailed explanation can be found at [Geneerate Package README](/generatePackage/README.md).

+## Merge Metadata

+Merges splitted components into destination metadata.
+Instead of comparing two files, this script can be used to automatically merge a retrieved package with individual components, such as Assignment Rules, Custom Labels, Sharing Rules, .. or Profile permissions.

+Detailed explanation can be found at [Merge Metadata README](/mergeMetadata/README.md).

 ## MergerDx

 Builds a package with differences between source and target branches or commits.

-Detailed explanation can be found at [Merger README](/merger/README.md)
+Detailed explanation can be found at [Merger README](/merger/README.md).

 ## PMD

 Creates a customizable report from a PMD analysis.

-Detailed explanation can be found at [PMD README](/pmd/README.md)
+Detailed explanation can be found at [PMD README](/pmd/README.md).

 ## Send Email

 Sends an email showing the pipeline results and attaches PMD and/or deployment logs.

-Detailed explanation can be found at [Send email README](/sendemail/README.md)
+Detailed explanation can be found at [Send email README](/sendemail/README.md).

 # Contributors Guide